guybedford/es-module-shims/README.md

 #### Polyfill Features

-The current default native baseline for ES module shims polyfill mode is browsers supporting import maps.
+The current default native baseline for the ES module shims polyfill mode is browsers supporting import maps.

-If using more modern features like CSS Modules or JSON Modules, these need to be manually enabled via the [`enable` init option](#enable-option) to raise the native baseline to only browsers supporting these features.
+If using more modern features like CSS Modules or JSON Modules, these need to be manually enabled via the [`polyfillEnable` init option](#polyfill-enable-option) to raise the native baseline to only browsers supporting these features.

 #### Polyfill Edge Cases

 The guarantee of the polyfill is that any module graph that would have failed will be reexecuted through the shim layer.
-This leaves an edge case of dynamic imports though.
-Consider the following example:
+This leaves any edge case where execution succeeds but not as expected.
+For example when using dynamic imports:

 ```html
 <script type="module">